bperraudin/Robus/README.md

 # Robus
 Robus, the robust **RO**bot **BUS**

-Building robotselectronics devices is really cool but can become really complex, you will need strong knowledge in electronics design, mechanical design, and both low level and high level programming.
+Building electronics devices is really cool but can become really complex, you will need strong knowledge in electronics design, mechanical design, and both low level and high level programming.

 **Luos wants to simplify it.**